 Organizer: Tohe Social Enterprise

 Read CSR Creativity: THE MAD FACTOR HERE

-Speaking of creativity, Tay Ho District in Hanoi or West Lake area, with a breathtaking view of Hanoi West Lake, has been known as a district of Western expatriates in Hanoi.
-However, what you might need to know is that every street you walk along every day in Westlake is a place of great historical provenance, arts or culture.
+Speaking of creativity, Tay Ho District in Hanoi, or the West Lake area, with a breathtaking view of Hanoi West Lake, has been known as a district of Western expatriates in Hanoi.
+However, what you might need to know is that every street you walk along every day in Westlake is a place of great historical provenance, arts, or culture.
 So next time you scoot, cycle or walk up and around the area of Westlake, you can be a little more aware of the significance of the local street names.
-Behind them are fantastical myths and legends and much-acclaimed Vietnamese writers, musicians and artists.
+Behind them are fantastical myths and legends and much-acclaimed Vietnamese writers, musicians, and artists.

 Read Wear Chula, Wear Happiness HERE